Skip navigation.

 Application deadlines run from January to April for the following fall, and from September to December for the following spring, so you should expect that a number of second-semester sophomores and first-semester juniors may be seeking your guidance regarding study abroad.

-Science majors and premedical students who wish to study abroad should speak with their advising deans as well as the Study Abroad Dean in Academic Affairs as early in their first year as possible.
+Science majors and premedical students who wish to study abroad should speak with their advising deans as well as Scott Carpenter, associate dean of Global Education, as early in their first year as possible.